gmlaudone/CHMPython/workshop-1.md

 file system and open files by clicking on the subdirectories or the file names in the list.

-o Documents or to OneDrive (better because it will back-up your files on the cloud), create a new folder using the “New” menu at the top right corner.
+Navigate to Documents or to OneDrive (better because it will back-up your files on the cloud), create a new folder using the “New” menu at the top right corner.
+Name the folder CHM1016_Python.
 This is the folder where your notebooks will be saved.
+You can then open the folder you created.

 Now you are ready to start coding.